RekerLab/DeltaClassifier/README.md

 If you use this data or code, please kindly cite: Fralish, Z., Skaluba, P., & Reker, D. (2024).
 Leveraging bounded datapoints to classify molecular potency improvements.
 RSC Med Chem.

-We would like to thank the Chemprop and the Scikit-learn developers for making their machine learning algorithms publicly available.
+We would like to thank the Chemprop, XGBoost, and the Scikit-learn developers for making their machine learning algorithms publicly available.

 ## Requirements
 * [RDKit](https://www.rdkit.org/docs/Install.html)